openshift/openshift-origin-design/web-console/knikubevirt/Affinity/affinity.md

 ## Creating an Affinity rule from Affinity Rules page

-Clicking on the "Add Affinity rule" button at the top of the affinity list will open up the "Add Affinty rule" modal.
+Clicking on the "Add affinity rule" button at the top of the affinity list will open up the "Add affinity rule" modal.

 ![Affinity rule modal - default](img/D2-1-0.jpg)
 Going top to bottom, the user will choose to create an affinity (attachment), which is pre-selected, or change to Anti-affinity (rejection).